odicforcesounds/devblog/docs/labs/develop/lab_planV1.md

 <h2> Prepare Lab to Develop </h2>

-1. Machine to code: any distro / OS
+1. Machine? to code: any distro / OS
-2. Machine to test: linux
+2. Machine? to test: linux
-3. Machine to host: linux
+3. Machine? to host: linux

 ---